-Golden-winged Manakin occurs in middle elevations in the northern Andes from Venezuela to northern Peru.
-The male is highly distinctive, black overall with a bright yellow throat and crown, a small yellow tuft over the nares, and yellow edges to the remiges.
-The female is dull green overall with yellow highlights on the face and belly.
-The male's most common call is a low, buzzy note, but in display he emits a high, buzzy trill while jumping, bowing, and standing erect around a log on the forest floor.
+Golden-winged Manakin occurs in mossy cloud forests (mainly 800-2000 m altitudes) on both slopes of the northern Andes from western Venezuela to northern Peru.
+The male is highly distinctive – black overall with a bright yellow throat and crown, a small yellow tuft over the nares, and yellow edges to the remiges.
+The female is generally dull green with yellow highlights on the face and belly.
+The male's most common call is a single, low, buzzy note, but in display he emits a more complex series of high, thin calls and rapid buzzes while flipping, bowing, and standing erect around a mossy log on the forest floor.
 Like other manakins, this species feeds primarily on small fruits, which are obtained in short sallies.
-It places its cup nest on a branch, typically over a stream.
+The nest is a cup suspended from a branch, typically over a stream.